spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 :::warning[Limitations]

 - The refresh SQL only supports filtering data from the current dataset - joining across other datasets is not supported.
-- Selecting a subset of columns isn't supported - the refresh SQL needs to start with `SELECT * FROM {name}`.
 - Queries for data that have been filtered out will not fall back to querying against the federated table.

 :::